CSESS/constitution/README.md

 Notice of General Polling and the motion(s) to be voted shall be posted at least 7 clear days beforehand.
 ### 5.4.
 Voting
 The result of the Polling is valid, provided that the number of votes is not less than twenty-five percent of Full Members of the Society.
-The polling period shall last for 72 consecutive hours.
+The polling period shall last for 3 consecutive days.
 The provisional and official results of the General Polling shall be announced by the Executive Committee within 24 and 72 hours after the closure of the voting respectively.
 Any complaints or appeals about the General Polling shall be made within 48 hours after the closure of the voting.